-Tests during term: Tuesday October 4, Tuesday November 15, both during the regular class period.
+Tests during term: Thursday October 6, Tuesday November 15, both during the regular class period.

-Final exam: Period 11, Wednesday, December 14, 5:15 - 7:15pm.
+Final exam: Period 06, Tuesday, December 13, 12:45 - 2:45pm.
 It will be a comprehensive final exam.

 Both the two tests during the term and the final will consist of two parts: a closed book part in which no books, notes or calculators are allowed and an open book part in which books, notes and calculators are allowed.
+No cell phones or other devices capable of wireless communication are allowed.
+Except in very very exceptional circumstances no make up exams will be given.
+In most cases, instead, the final exam will count extra.
+Even for that a very good reason for missing the exam is required.

 Term paper: Each student must write a term paper on some subject in the history of mathematics.
-The paper must be at least 6 pages long typed single-spaced in a typeface no larger than this syllabus.
+The paper must be at least 6 pages long typed single-spaced in a typeface no larger than Helvetica 12 point.
 The student must obtain approval from the instructor of the subject of the term paper no later than Thursday November 3.
 The term paper is due in class on Thursday December 1.
+I assume by this point in your studies you know how to properly cite sources in a paper.
+Failure to properly cite sources will be considered to be an academic integrity violation that will be reported and could result in a grade of F for the course.